 The City of Raleigh Public Utilities Department (CORPUD) Sewer Maintenance Division received certification for their Environmental Management System (EMS) in January of 2015, which was created to advance sound environmental performance by controlling the impacts of their activities on the environment.
 Sewer Maintenance developed this EMS to improve the environmental performance of its collection system management activities and demonstrate this performance to stakeholders.
 The Sewer Maintenance Environmental Management System is a certified ISO 14001:2015 system.

 An EMS is a management framework for integrating environmental considerations into day-to-day operations and decision-making, and for improving organizational performance over time.

-“To professionally operate and maintain the sanitary sewer collection system, while meeting our compliance obligations, continually improving performance, providing environmental protection and pollution prevention.”
+“To responsibly operate and maintain the sanitary sewer collections system, while meeting our compliance obligations, continually improving performance, providing environmental protection, and pollution prevention.”

 The Sewer Maintenance Division is committed to upholding this policy in the following areas:

 - Manage assets and resources by setting goals, objectives, and targets for continual improvement.